I3S-ESSnet/Documents/oslo-meeting/minutes.md

 (Relais is a little bit monolithic, the idea of the subcontracting is to break Relais in smaller pieces, then subcontracting is about Relais architecture.
 Not all the budget will be used), Norway (most of the money is still not used, plan to use it for the Google platform)

 ### Communication actions

+In the near future, there are 2 conferences:
-What do we do for NTTS ?
-Deadline for abstract in november.
+* NTTS, the deadline for abstract is in november.
-ModernStat Workshop, deadline in septembre.
+* ModernStat Workshop, the deadline for abstract is in september.
-Discussion at the end of the meeting.
-Ohter ideas ?

-### Questions
+### Other topics

-For the next hackathon : multi-located ? yes, it is a possibility.
+Will the next hackathon be multi-located ?
+Yes, it is a possibility.

 ## Lisbon workshop